openimsdk/open-im-server/tools/ncpu/README.md

 ## Installation

 (Include installation steps here, e.g., how to clone the repo, build the tool, or install via package manager.)

-## Contributing

-If you have any suggestions, bug reports, or wish to contribute to the development of `ncpu`, please refer to our contribution guidelines (link to guidelines).

-## License

-`ncpu` is released under the [LICENSE_NAME](LINK_TO_LICENSE).
-Please refer to the license file for more details.